Happy Birthday Mrs. Dalloway: A Conference Celebrating 100 Years of Virginia Woolf’s Masterpiece

 Virginia Woolf’s Mrs Dalloway, which turns 100 this year, depicts a single day in June from the perspective of a number of characters.
 To mark the centenary, writer Belinda McKeon presents a day of panels and discussions in the Irish Writers Centre (Dublin) on Saturday 7 June 2025 from 11am to 3pm, with novelists, poets and essayists for whom Woolf’s novel remains a deeply important influence.

 Join us for conversations about memory, expression, writing the city, and much else besides.
 The morning will start with tea and coffee and there will be an hour interval for lunch.
-The panelists will include Mary Cregan, Naoise Dolan, Emilie Pine, Belinda McKeon, Nuala O’Connor with more to be announced soon.
+The panelists will include Claire-Louise Bennett, Mary Cregan, Naoise Dolan, Belinda McKeon, Nuala O’Connor and Emilie Pine.

 Naoise Dolan is an Irish writer born in Dublin.
 She studied at Trinity College, followed by a master’s in Victorian literature at Oxford.
 She writes fiction, essays, criticism and features for publications including the London Review of Books, the Guardian and Vogue.
 Naoise’s debut novel Exciting Times was published by W&N in the UK and by Ecco in the US in 2020, and became a Sunday Times bestseller, widely translated and optioned for TV.
 She has been shortlisted and longlisted for several prizes, including the Women’s Prize for Fiction, the Dylan Thomas Prize and the Sunday Times Young Writer of the Year Award.